nartallax/runtyper/README.md

 PERFORMANCE CONCERNS

-POSSIBLE CAVEATS
+POSSIBLE CAVEATS (inferrence)

-type borrowing and how not to
+why types inferred the way they are

+module pruning

 TBD